Slug Test Analysis

 Overdamped Slug Tests

-Overdamped slug tests are the ones we commonly analyze with techniques like the straight-line methods of Hvorslev (1951) and Bouwer and Rice (1976) or the type curve methods of Cooper, Bredehoeft and Papadopulos (1967) and Hyder et al. (1994) (KGS Model).
+Overdamped slug tests are the ones we commonly analyze with techniques like the straight-line methods of Hvorslev (1951) and Bouwer and Rice (1976) and the type curve methods of Cooper, Bredehoeft and Papadopulos (1967) and Hyder et al. (1994).

 Analysis of slug test data with concave upward curvature using Bouwer and Rice (1976) method

-Analysis of falling-head slug test using Bouwer and Rice (1976) solution and recommended normalized head range.
+Analysis of falling-head slug test using Bouwer and Rice (1976) method and recommended normalized head range.

-makes the application of straight-line methods easier and more reliable with recommended head ranges (Butler 1998) that help to overcome line-fitting ambiguity when data exhibit curvature as shown above.
+AQTESOLV makes the application of straight-line solutions (e.g., Bouwer and Rice method or Hvorslev method) easier and more reliable with recommended head ranges (Butler 1998) that help to overcome line-fitting ambiguity when data exhibit curvature as shown above.

 Analysis of overdamped slug test in unconfined aquifer with KGS Model